sakssingh/Corona_prediction_model/README.md

 # Corona_prediction_model
-Machine Learning based model which predicts corona based on symptoms and conditions provided
+Machine Learning model which predicts corona based on symptoms and conditions provided

 The ML algorithms that have been used here are:-